Haivision/srt/docs/build-win.md

 - C++11 threads (SRT v1.5.0 and above) - recommended for Windows
 - `pthreads` (default)

-**Note!** `pthreads` are available by default on POSIX platforms like Linux and MacOS.
-This step is only required on Windows Platforms.

 #### 2.2.1.
 Using C++11 Threading

 To be able to use the standard C++ threading library (available since C++11)